-We recently covered what a CRM is and why every Realtor® needs one.
-Once you’ve picked the CRM that works best for you, here’s how to set it up so that you can organize your client information, identify the hottest leads, and refine your communication efforts based on real data.
+Need a refresher on CRMs?
+We offer a quick guide covering the basics to help you pick your perfect system.
+Once you’ve picked your ideal CRM, here’s how to set it up so you can organize your client information, identify the hottest leads, and refine your communication efforts based on real data.

 Consider including the following metrics in your dream client profile:

 - Age: When you think of your dream client (consider client profiles that have performed well in the past), is there an age group that comes to mind?
 For example, are your dream clients young newlyweds in their 20s and 30s or retirees in their 60s and 70s?

 - Location: Does your dream client live in a specific city or neighborhood?

 - Income: What is your dream client’s income range?
 Consider how this fits into your 20%-80% sales goal: what is your dream income, and how many clients would you need to meet that goal?

 - Buying history: Is your dream client a first-time homebuyer?
 Or is it an established buyer looking for investment opportunities?

 Having a clearer picture of your dream client is a serious tool to refine your goals and prioritize your efforts, but don’t forget to have a little fun with it!
 You really want to dig into the mind of your dream client so that every flyer, post, and conversation considers their interests and needs.
 It only takes a minute to imagine a conversation with them.
 How do they act?
 What are their hobbies?
 Where do they spend time?
 Let this help you determine not only who to spend more time on but also how to spend your time with them.